 For the purposes of the CalVTP PEIR and this PSA, a project proponent is a public agency that provides funding for vegetation treatment or has land ownership, land management, or other regulatory responsibility in the treatable landscape and is seeking to fund, authorize, or implement vegetation treatments consistent with the CalVTP.
-This document is being prepared by JDSF to comply with CEQA for the implementation of vegetation treatments that require a discretionary action by a state or local agency.
+This document is being prepared for JDSF to comply with CEQA for the implementation of vegetation treatments that require a discretionary action by a state or local agency.
 The CEQA lead agency is CAL FIRE.

-1.1.4 Purpose of this Document
+1.1.3 Purpose of this Document

-This document serves as the PSA/addendum to evaluate whether the proposed project is within the scope of the CalVTP PEIR and whether any of the changes or revisions would result in new or substantially more severe significant environmental impacts.
-The treatment types and activities are consistent with the CalVTP PEIR; however, the geographical extent of the project is outside of the treatable landscape of the CalVTP PEIR.
+This document serves as the PSA/addendum to determine if the project as proposed is within the scope of the CalVTP PEIR.
+A portion of the project is outside of the treatable landscape, which represents the geographic extent of the PEIR, for which the impacts were examined.

-An Addendum to an EIR is included when a previously certified EIR has been prepared and some changes or revisions to the project are proposed, but none of the changes or revisions would result in new or substantially more severe significant environmental impacts, consistent with CEQA Section 21166 and CEQA Guidelines Sections 15162, 15163, 15164, and 15168.
+Approximately 307 acres of the project are located outside the CalVTP treatable landscape while 166 acres are within the treatable landscape according to the CalVTP Treatable Landscapes ArcGIS mapper (acreages are slightly inaccurate due to mapping resolution).
+An Addendum to an EIR can be included when a previously certified EIR has been prepared and some changes or revisions to the project are proposed, but none of the changes or revisions would result in new or substantially more severe significant environmental impacts, consistent with CEQA Section 21166 and CEQA Guidelines Sections 15162, 15163, 15164, and 15168.

-In the PSA/Addendum, each resource is evaluated in terms of whether the project, including the additional geographic area, would result in significant impacts that would be substantially more severe than those covered in the CalVTP PEIR or would result in any new impacts that were not covered in the PEIR.
+This document serves as both a PSA and an Addendum to the CalVTP PEIR to provide CEQA compliance for the proposed vegetation treatments within and outside of the treatable landscape.
+The checklist evaluates each resource in terms of whether the later treatment project, including the additional geographic area, would result in significant impacts that would be substantially more severe than those covered in the CalVTP PEIR and/or would result in any new impacts that were not covered in the PEIR.